Table of Contents

-For example, if you already switched your pooch to hypoallergenic dog foods, and now he eats Hill’s z/d dry, you can purchase a can of Hill’s z/d formula and make treats out of it.
+For example, if you already switched your pooch to hypoallergenic dog foods, and now he eats Hill’s z/d dry, you can purchase a can or a bag of Hill’s z/d formula and make treats out of it.

 The process is simple:

-Using your hands, roll out the canned dog food into a thin layer.
+Roll out the canned dog food into a thin layer using your hands.
 Cut out the canned food into shapes of your choice.
 Stars, small circles, or dog bones.

 Using a food dehydrator or an oven at low temperatures (200 F or 93 C), bake the treats on parchment paper for 1 to 2 hours.